Important:

 To stay compliant, businesses should:

 To register a sender ID with the ACMA, your business must nominate a Business Administrator.
-This is the person authorised to manage your organisation’s details within the sender ID register.
+This is the person authorised to manage your organisation’s details within the SMS Sender ID Register.

 According to the ACMA, a Business Administrator is someone who:

-Has authority to act on behalf of the organisation.
+• Has the authority to act on behalf of the organisation.

-Is responsible for managing access and users within the sender ID register.
+• Is responsible for managing access and users within the SMS Sender ID Register

 This role is typically held by someone in a senior leadership position such as: